GokbakarE/RuleSetRAT/docs/sample_analysis_Z_dem0n10.md

 ## 🚧 Builder Behavior (Internal)

 - Each sample was generated using a clean snapshot
-- Builder executed inside QEMU WinXP
+- Builder executed inside QEMU Win7
 - No network traffic allowed during compilation
 - QCOW2 images reset after each generation